miranda1867/AntMaze/README.md

 > ### **Important**
 > Please note that the game is still in development, and some features may not function as expected. ¡Your feedback is very valuable for improving the gameplay experience!

+# ⚒️Technologies Used
+This project was developed using the following technologies:
+- C#
+- .NET 8.0

 # 🎮How to Play Ant Maze

 1. **Starting the Game**: